Offa's Dyke Path, North Wales

 This was the rain shower that got us.

-In fact it only rained on us once the whole day; very good luck given the weather.
-The bad luck was Mary's pain overwhelmed her after only three miles of hiking.
-When we got to the road at Seiley Hall our brave and intrepid Mary decided she could go no further.
+In fact, it only rained on us once the whole day; very good luck given the weather.
+The bad luck was that Mary's pain overwhelmed her after only three miles of hiking.
+When we got to the road at Seiley Hall, our brave and intrepid Mary decided she could go no further.
 Her very considerate David decided to leave the walk and go with her.
 Both of them gave up a walk that they had been so looking forward to; we were all terribly sad about it.

 The second biggest mushroom I have ever seen.

-But, at the same time Julia and I were happy that Mary had made the decision to leave because we knew she needed more time to recover from her horrible injury.
-And by stopping now she will soon be ready to make many more hikes with us in the future.
+But, at the same time, Julia and I were happy that Mary had made the decision to leave because we knew she needed more time to recover from her horrible injury.
+And by stopping now, she will soon be ready to make many more hikes with us in the future.
 We bid them both farewell as they sped off in the taxi back to Knighton.

-It was 12:30 pm and we had only traveled three miles so Julia and I stepped on the gas and charged up hill and dale.
-In fact we climbed a total of 2,654 feet and descended the same before the hike was over.
+It was 12:30 p.m., and we had only traveled three miles, so Julia and I stepped on the gas and charged up hill and dale.
+In fact, we climbed a total of 2,654 feet and descended the same before the hike was over.

-Going up was hard, but coming down the steep mud covered descents was even more difficult; so much so that I fell twice into the black oozing mud.
-We finally arrived at our farmhouse accommodation at 7:30 pm. tired, happy, and glad of all the spectacular scenery we had seen.
+Going up was hard, but coming down the steep, mud-covered descents was even more difficult; so much so that I fell twice into the black, oozing mud.
+We finally arrived at our farmhouse accommodation at 7:30 p.m., tired, happy, and glad of all the spectacular scenery we had seen.
 But we were both so very happy to know that Mary would be safe in her bed tonight, getting better and readying herself to walk with us again soon.
 We love you both and miss you.

-Thursday, July 16 2009: Brompton - Welshpool 13 miles
+Thursday, July 16, 2009: Brompton - Welshpool, 13 miles

 The two happy hikers.

-Today's walk was shorter than yesterday's only 12 miles instead of 15.
-Plus the path had only two steep climbs and one steep descent unlike the five or so yesterday.
-It did not rain until the afternoon and then it only drizzled until we arrived at Welshpool our final destination.
+Today's walk was shorter than yesterday's - only 12 miles instead of 15.
+Plus, the path had only two steep climbs and one steep descent, unlike the five or so yesterday.
+It did not rain until the afternoon, and then it only drizzled until we arrived at Welshpool, our final destination.
 We were in the heavy rain for just an hour, so it was not too bad.

 Julia with wet trousers and the Welsh countryside in front of her.

-I hurt my left knee back in January skiing and this caused my step to adjust for the pain in my knee.
-I started taking Glucosamine which really helped with my knee pain.
-But by the time I had started this treatment I had developed plantar fasciitis in my left foot.
+I hurt my left knee back in January skiing, and this caused my step to adjust for the pain in my knee.
+I started taking Glucosamine, which really helped with my knee pain.
+But by the time I had started this treatment, I had developed plantar fasciitis in my left foot.
 I figure this happened due to the adjustment I unknowingly made in my step to protect my knee.
 I bought an insert for my shoe to help relieve the pain from the plantar fasciitis, which it did.
 But the insert changed the geometry of my boot and caused a massive blister on my heel.
 This is a real case of causality if I ever saw one.

 But now I am left with a nasty blister and many more miles to hike.
 Julia bought some Compeed plasters, which are like a second skin.
-They really work to protect the blistered area and I could not have walked as far as I have without them.
-But given the chain of causal events what will the plaster lead to; gangrene of the foot maybe?
+They really work to protect the blistered area, and I could not have walked as far as I have without them.
+But given the chain of causal events, what will the plaster lead to; gangrene of the foot, maybe?

-Friday, July 17 2009: Welshpool - Llanymynech 12 miles
+Friday, July 17, 2009: Welshpool - Llanymynech, 12 miles

 Let sleeping cows lie.

-Once again it rained all night long.
-When we left in the morning it drizzled lightly on us for the first hour or so, but then it stopped.
+Once again, it rained all night long.
+When we left in the morning, it drizzled lightly on us for the first hour or so, but then it stopped.
 The weather prediction was for heavy rain all day.
 However, it did not rain on us until after lunch.
 It was not a heavy rain but enough to keep you honest.

-We found out that Mary has a broken rib which is why she could not complete the walk.
-Get well soon Mary.
+We found out that Mary has a broken rib, which is why she could not complete the walk.
+Get well soon, Mary.

-Saturday, July 18 2009: Llanymynech to Bronygarth/Chirk 15 miles
+Saturday, July 18, 2009: Llanymynech - Bronygarth/Chirk, 15 miles

 Young Jeff with Julia.

-As we left the hotel this morning I saw another hiker in the distance behind us.
+As we left the hotel this morning, I saw another hiker in the distance behind us.
 We kept walking and noticed the man was walking directly behind us.

-A magnificent view from the Offa's Dyke.
+A magnificent view from Offa's Dyke.

 High on a Welsh hill.

-From Julia: We"ve already had two days of wet boots.
-This morning we pulled on our damp boots before setting off and felt happy that although the boots were wet, they were warm from the attempt we"d made to dry them overnight.
-However, we were lucky as we didn"t get rained on at all today.
+From Julia: We've already had two days of wet boots.
+This morning, we pulled on our damp boots before setting off and felt happy that although the boots were wet, they were warm from the attempt we'd made to dry them overnight.
+However, we were lucky as we didn't get rained on at all today.
 Even the soaking wet grass seemed to have dried off overnight, so our damp boots gradually dried out as the day progressed.
-We are hoping for our boots to stay dry for the rest of the walk, but every time we ask a local about the weather they say It's going to rain.
+We are hoping for our boots to stay dry for the rest of the walk, but every time we ask a local about the weather, they say it's going to rain.

 It was good to have Jeff's companionship on the walk.
-Today's section was less well marked so we took two or three wrong turns.
+Today's section was less well marked, so we took two or three wrong turns.
 But a combination of sign-spotting and Jeff's handheld GPS technology helped us to find our way.
-We saw gorgeous views of mountains, castles, villages and valleys.
-We went past the site of an old racecourse that closed in 1848, according to the information sign because the lower classes were winning the races and it was becoming too boisterous.
+We saw gorgeous views of mountains, castles, villages, and valleys.
+We went past the site of an old racecourse that closed in 1848, according to the information sign, because the lower classes were winning the races and it was becoming too boisterous.
 The grandstand was then occupied by a family of mole-catchers, and now it is in ruins.
 Jeff was walking on a couple of miles further than us.
-At our turning point, we bid him goodbye and arrived at our B&B after 14 miles, 3,000 feet of uphill, and 7 hours walking.
-We recuperated in hot baths and then feasted at the local very friendly pub and collapsed into bed.
-We had been counting sheep on the dyke all day, so we fell asleep immediately our heads hit the pillows.
+At our turning point, we bid him goodbye and arrived at our B&B after 14 miles, 3,000 feet of uphill, and 7 hours of walking.
+We recuperated in hot baths and then feasted at the local, very friendly pub and collapsed into bed.
+We had been counting sheep on the dyke all day, so we fell asleep immediately when our heads hit the pillows.

-Sunday, July 19 2009: Bronygarth/Chirk to Llangollen 10 miles
+Sunday, July 19, 2009: Bronygarth/Chirk - Llangollen, 10 miles

-The Chirk Castle.
+Chirk Castle.

 We climbed a small hill first thing to reach Chirk Castle.
 This castle was built during the reign of Edward I to assert his authority over Wales.
 It was then purchased by Sir Thomas Myddleton in 1595 and has been in his family for four hundred years.

-A very happy Julia after a sit down lunch.
+A very happy Julia after a sit-down lunch.

 We made the second major navigational error of the hike while exiting the castle and ended up adding a mile or two to our walk.
-The weather was overcast and threatening rain all day but it drizzled only two or three times on us.
+The weather was overcast and threatening rain all day, but it drizzled only two or three times on us.
 Most of the rain fell while we were eating roast Sunday lunch at the Telford Inn in the little town of Trevor.
-Do you think there many people named Trevor that live in Trevor?
+Do you think there are many people named Trevor that live in Trevor?

 Our hike was only 10 miles or so.
 This enabled us to take a more leisurely approach to the walking.
-We stopped at the castle, we got a bit lost, we stopped and ate a sit down meal, then we followed the scenic canal path to our destination of Llangollen.
+We stopped at the castle, we got a bit lost, we stopped and ate a sit-down meal, then we followed the scenic canal path to our destination of Llangollen.

-Monday, July 20 2009: Llangollen - Clwyd Gate 14.5 miles
+Monday, July 20, 2009: Llangollen - Clwyd Gate, 14.5 miles

 A ruined hill fort with a rocky escarpment behind it.

 It was our second really long and really hard day today.
-The good news was the weather, it was the best we have had so far with mainly blue skies in the morning and no rain.
+The good news was the weather; it was the best we have had so far with mainly blue skies in the morning and no rain.

-The first part of the walk was a 1,000 foot climb up to the ruined Castell Dinas Bran a 13th century hill fort.
+The first part of the walk was a 1,000-foot climb up to the ruined Castell Dinas Bran, a 13th-century hill fort.
 Then we dropped down to a road that took us to a walk along an escarpment called Eglwyseg Mountain.
-The hike went past the hamlet of Worlds End then wandered up to a marshy heather covered moorland, and then through a lush pine tree forest.
-From here the walk had us climb up another 1,000 feet to the top of the Clwydian Range.
-We had our first glimpse of the Irish Sea our final destination on this saga.
+The hike went past the hamlet of Worlds End, then wandered up to a marshy, heather-covered moorland, and then through a lush pine tree forest.
+From here, the walk had us climb up another 1,000 feet to the top of the Clwydian Range.
+We had our first glimpse of the Irish Sea, our final destination on this saga.
 We were very tired after this walk and glad to reach our bed and breakfast.

-Tuesday, July 21 2009: Clwyd Gate to Bodfari 12 miles
+Tuesday, July 21, 2009: Clwyd Gate - Bodfari, 12 miles

 Just before the weather really got bad.

-Rain was the word for today; rain, rain, wind, then more rain.
-We also did a lot of climbing; from Clwyd Gate we climbed back onto the Clwydian Range.
-Our first stop was the Jubilee Tower built to celebrate the 50th year of the reign of King George III.
+Rain was the word for today: rain, rain, wind, then more rain.
+We also did a lot of climbing; from Clwyd Gate, we climbed back onto the Clwydian Range.
+Our first stop was the Jubilee Tower, built to celebrate the 50th year of the reign of King George III.

 Jubilee Tower.

-Wednesday, July 22 2009: Bodfari to Prestatyn 12 miles
+Wednesday, July 22, 2009: Bodfari to Prestatyn, 12 miles

 A very sore, but relieved Julia.